 Even if section 1234A does apply, there remains the question whether the right to contingent purchase price payments itself is a capital asset.
 For discussion of an analogous issue, see M.A.
 Stevens, "The Tax Treatment of Contingent Options," 102 Tax Notes 535 (Jan.
 26, 2004) (pointing out that a premium received in payment for a contingent option may be taxable when received, even though a premium received for a non-contingent option is taxed only when the option either is exercised or expires).

-(4) Consequences of Uncertainty
+See also ABA Section of Tax'n, "Options for Tax Reform in the Financial Transactions Provisions of the Internal Revenue Code (Dec.
+2, 2011) (advocating amendment to section 1234A "to provide that the character of any gain or loss attributable to the disposition or termination of a right or obligation other than with respect to property ... shall be the same as the character of any gain that would have resulted from a sale of the right or obligation").

 The complexity of this issue and the uncertainty of the outcome are, of course, undesirable to taxpayers trying to plan acquisitions.
 The same situation creates planning opportunities, however, such as allowing taxpayers to report capital gain where there is gain and ordinary loss where there is loss.
 This uncertainty compounds the uncertainty as to whether open transaction treatment is available in gain situations and creates yet more incentive to taxpayers to use the open transaction method when possible.
+On the other hand, these two types of uncertainty combined leave sellers with exposure to ordinary income treatment of contingent purchase price received (if open transaction treatment turns out not to be available, and the receipt is ordinary income, not capital gain.
+The only way to avoid this exposure is to use the installment method.